identifiers-org/identifiers-org.github.io/pages/api.md

         }
     }
   ```
   - &#8618; The accession attribute is optional.
 When undefined, the resolver will guess it based on the URL components.
+  - &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [See the source code for more details](https://github.com/identifiers-org/monorepo/blob/810d600d2ead91649849e43a824d61b1d5730522/webservices/resolver/src/main/java/org/identifiers/cloud/ws/resolver/services/reverseresolution/ReverseResolutionService.java#L68-L85).
   {: .list-none}
 - **Response body example:**
   ```json